Celia-Ho/Rent-a-Lot/README.md

 The Google Map API will be used to show the location of each parking lot on a map.

 All users will need to create an account and sign in to post a listing or rent a lot.

+## Deployment on Heroku

-See the deployed project [here](https://floating-temple-82013.herokuapp.com/)
+Check it out in live action and see the deployed project [here](https://floating-temple-82013.herokuapp.com/)

+Sign up for a user account or use the guest account provided here to check out the app:

+Email Address: who@mail.com

+Password: who

+## Tools/languages used

-Tools/languages used:  Heroku, React.js, MongoDB, Mongoose, Express.js, Node.js, API, User Authentication (Passport.js), JavaScript, Material-UI, Bootstrap, CSS, HTML, Git
+Heroku, React.js, MongoDB, Mongoose, Express.js, Node.js, API, User Authentication (Passport.js), JavaScript, Material-UI, Bootstrap, CSS, HTML, Git

+## Implementation

 To start the project -
   1. Make sure mongo is running on localhost (enter mongod in command terminal)